Close

 Join the Centre in celebrating the winners, hear about their award-winning research and have your chance to ask questions during a Q&A session.

-Sophie has a combined clinical and academic career and is particularly interested in how social science methods can contribute to global health research, policy and practice.
-She is a doctoral student at LSHTM, completing a PhD in Medical Anthropology that explores in northern Uganda.
+Dr Mylan has a combined clinical and academic career and is particularly interested in how social science methods can contribute to global health research, policy and practice.
+She is a doctoral student at LSHTM, completing a PhD in Medical Anthropology that explores epidemic preparedness and response amongst refugees in northern Uganda.
 She completed 18 months of ethnographic fieldwork between 2021 and 2022, living in a refugee settlement during the COVID-19 pandemic.
 Sophie is also a fully qualified and practicing medical doctor and works as a GP in London.

-Dr Pratik Gupte, Greg Barnsley, Carmen Tamayo Cuartero, Professor Francesco Checchi
+Resource Prize: Dr Pratik Gupte, Mr Greg Barnsley, Dr Carmen Tamayo Cuartero, Professor Francesco Checchi

 Carmen Tamayo Cuartero